Nikkeljohn/Burger-Joints/README.md

 As a developer, I need to create the navbar so that users can navigate the website from any device

-**EPIC 2 - Stand alone Pages**

-As a developer, I need to implement a 404 error page to alert users when they have accessed a page that doesn't exist

-As a developer, I need to implement a 500 error page to alert users when an internal server error occurs

-As a developer, I need to implement a 403 error page to redirect unauthorised users to so that I can secure my views

-As a restaurant owner, I would like a home page so that customers can view information on my restaurant

 **EPIC 3 - Authentication Epic**

 As a developer, I need to implement allauth so that users can sign up and have access to the websites features

-As a Site Owner, I want users to verify their email when registering an account so that I can ensure that a valid email address is being used.
+As a Site Owner, I want users to verify their email when registering an account so that I can ensure that a  email address is being used.

 As a site owner, I would like the allauth pages customized to that they fit in with the sites styling